-2. In the sample picture, the landmark and sunset are to the right of West.
+2. In the picture on page 6 of the packet, the landmark and sunset are to the right of West.
 If West is 270°, will the azimuth of the landmark be greater than or less than 270°?
 Will the Sun's azimuth be greater than or less than the landmark's?
 How do you know?